Hawxy/flatfile-core-libraries/README.md

 - `npm run clean` - Removes all `node_modules`, `dist` folders, and `.turbo` caches (runs each package's clean script)
 - `npm install somePackage -w packageName -w anotherPackage` - Run a command only in the context of a specific package.
 This example would install `somePackage` in the `packageName` workspace and the `anotherPackage` within the monorepo
 - `turbo run dev --filter packageName` - Run the turbo dev command but only for `pacakgeName`
+- `./dev make:package foo-bar` - Generates a new package under the packages directory using a pre-configured package template

 ### Apps and Packages
 Workspaces are configured in the root level `package.json`: